This Is What Really Happened When Princess Diana Found Out About Prince Charles’ Affair With Camilla

 Express reported that Charles and Camilla had gone downstairs to have a private conversation with another male friend and that Diana went to look for them, asking the men to leave so she could speak to Parker Bowles privately.

-The Princess allegedly apologized for “being in the way” of her husband and his mistress’ relationship and told Parker Bowles “not to treat her like an idiot.”
+The princess allegedly apologized for “being in the way” of her husband and his mistress’ relationship and told Parker Bowles “not to treat her like an idiot.”

 Princess Diana allegedly told Parker Bowles, as per the Jessica Jayne book, “I know what’s going on between you and Charles and I just want you to know that.”